franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

 ## Project Brief
 ----

-This project aims to build a reduced RISC-V RV32I Processor.
-The processor is expected to execute two programs, as specified in the project brief.
+This project aims to build a reduced RISC-V RV32I Processor that is able to execute two programs, as specified in the project brief.
+Tests are taken to verify the Processor design and F1 Algorithm.

 Two additional stretch goals are specified for advanced implementation:
 1. Pipelined RV32I design.
 2. Data Memory Cache.

-Through joint efforts, Group 17 has successfully implemented the F1 algorithm in assembly language, verified the program and RV32I design, implemented a pipelined RV32I
+Through joint efforts, Group 17 has successfully implemented the F1 algorithm in assembly language, verified the program and RV32I design, implemented a pipelined RV32I, and included data memory cache.

 ----
 ## Personal Information